T. T. Flynn: Life and career

 On August 11, 1929 his first wife died, and he remarried in 1930.
 His second marriage ended in divorce with one daughter named after his first wife, and he married a third time.
 This marriage lasted till he died, and he had two sons from this marriage.

 In the 1930s Flynn’s byline appeared on the covers of many detective pulps including Clues, Detective Fiction Weekly and Dime Detective.
 When Dime Western was launched, the editor, Rogers Terrill, asked Flynn to write a story for him.
 The first 1933 issue of Star Western featured a T.T.
 Flynn story.
 Flynn soon moved to New Mexico and lived in a trailer while exploring the American West, which added authentic local color to his fiction.
 Flynn began to regularly supply western stories from then onward.
 By 1938, he was also a regular contributor to Street and Smith’s Western Story Magazine.

 By the time of the World War II paper shortages Flynn began to turn out westerns for the newborn paperback market.

 In 1954, Flynn made his first and only sale to the Saturday Evening Post.
 The Man from Laramie appeared as a serial novel in eight issues from January 2 to February 20.
 In 1955, this was made into a film starring Jimmy Stewart.
 Another novel, Two Faces West, was optioned for film but never appeared.

-Many of Flynn's westerns remain in print and some of his series characters for various detective magazine have been collected by Altus Press.
+Many of Flynn's westerns remain in print and some of his series characters for various detective magazines have been collected by Altus Press.

 In the 1960s, Flynn stopped writing as more of his time was spent on racetracks, following the horses from race to race.
 In January, 1978, he and his wife, Helen, moved to Baton Rouge, where he died on 8 January 1979.